burakorkmez/simple-blog-site/README.md

 # Basic-blog-site
 Made this site to learn Ejs.
-Basically this is a Node/ejs app that mimic a blog website with same purposes but with less ui :/.
+Basically this is a Node/ejs app that mimic a blog website with same purposes but with less ui experince.

 ## Installation